mherbold/IRSDKSharper/README.md

 1. The CarsLeftRight telemetry data is incorrectly declared to be a bit field by the iRacing simulator.
 IRSDKSharper corrects this property to be an integer.
 2. The PaceFlags telemetry data is incorrectly declared to be an integer by the iRacing simulator.
 IRSDKSharper corrects this property to be a bit field.
 3. The iRacing simulator session information YAML data is improperly formatted and will crash deserializers under certain conditions.
 IRSDKSharper patches the YAML so it is properly formatted.

+# Roadmap
+1. Add helper broadcast message functions so we don't have to deal with bit shuffling weirdness.
+2. Add automatic recording / playback of telemetry data that is missing in iRacing's replay files.
+3. Add useful  additional telemetry derived from normalization / corrections to iRacing telemetry and session information data.